loganphillips792/homelab/docker/README.md

 _Note:_ if all containers are running but homepage.homelab is not working, run `sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder` and then try again

 _NOTE_: If running on Mac OS, make sure `Use kernel networking for UDP` is NOT selected in Docker Desktop _settings > Resources > Network_

-# Deploying on Proxmox

-- pveversion --verbose

-1. apt install vim

-- Since we don't have an enterprise subscription, we have to change the APT repositories, or apt update will fail with `The repository 'https://enterprise.proxmox.com/debian/pve bookworm InRelease' is not signed` [Read Here](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#sysadmin_enterprise_repo)
-  1. Comment out the pve-enterprise line at `vi /etc/apt/sources.list.d/pve-enterprise.list`
-  2.

-1. Create Ubuntu VM
-2. Install Docker
-3. Set pihole records to IP of proxmox
-4. Set devices to use pihole as DNS
-5. Create LXC for tailscale

 # TODO